byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### Definition / Control: `@tridy`

-The `@tridy` clause has a unique role to play, considering it is the only clause that can appear more than one place in a Tridy statement, and has a different effect depending on where it is placed.
+The `@tridy` clause has a different effect depending on where it is placed.

-The first place is at the very beginning of the statement.
-Placing it at the beginning is to allow the clause to be used like a file signature, so that any files that have it may immediately be recognized as Tridy scripts.
-It has no effect on the statement itself, being essentially a no-op.
+In the first circumstance, `@tridy` is both the first and only clause in a statement, making it one of the few so-called "control" clauses that can only exist on their own.
+However, as a control clause, it has no effect on the statement itself, being essentially a no-op.
+As for its actual purpose, the clause can be used as a file signature for Tridy scripts, assuming `@tridy;` is placed at the very start of a script, though it's entirely optional to use, considering a shebang (that has almost the same purpose) may be placed at the beginning instead.

-In the second location, it can be placed between the operation clause and the definition clause `@as`.
-This will make `@as` a requirement for specifying tags, however, the purpose there is only to explicitly exclude the use of raw input clauses like `@json`.
+In the second circumstance, it can be placed between the operation clause and the definition clause `@as`.
+This will make `@as` a requirement for specifying tags, however, the purpose here is more just to explicitly exclude the use of raw input clauses like `@json`.

 <br>